Genesys Cloud deprecation and removal process

 Can I keep the old feature or functionality?

-No. When the deprecation date is reached, Genesys removes the feature from the platform.
+No. When the effective date is reached, Genesys removes the feature from the platform.

 To provide customers with the highest quality services possible, the platform must keep pace with evolving security, privacy, and regulatory requirements, as well as offer functionality that is simple and easy to use.
 That means that the product must change with the industry.
 When that happens, Genesys works diligently to minimize the impact to your organization.